-While there is no maximum level for contributions to a Workplace Pension Scheme, the Government has introduced minimum contribution levels to be phased-in until April 2019.
-The minimum contributions that both you and your qualifying employees will have to make to the Workplace Pension Scheme are:
+While there is no maximum level for contributions to a Workplace Pension Scheme, the Government has introduced a minimum contribution level.
+From 5 April 2019, the minimum employee contribution is 5% and the minimum employer contribution is 3%.

 For more detailed information on the process and the rules surrounding it, refer to the Pensions Regulator website.

 The National Employment Savings Trust (NEST) website was specifically setup by the Government to provide a free auto-enrolment service for employers.